 The Minutewomen had one of their most successful campaigns in program history during 2013.
-UMass finished 19-5 overall and reached the NCAA Tournament Quarterfinals, its most wins in a single season since the 2000 squad also captured 19.
+UMass finished 19-5 overall and reached the NCAA Tournament Quarterfinals as it recorded its most wins in a single season since the 2000 squad also captured 19.
 Under Tagliente's tutelage, Massachusetts won its second straight Atlantic 10 Championship to earn the berth into the national postseason.

 Despite graduating nearly 70 percent of its scoring from 2012, the Minutewomen still led the Atlantic 10 in offense with 3.38 goals per game, spearheaded by A-10 Offensive Player of the Year Brooke Sabia.
-In addition to Sabia being named the top attacking player in the conference, Lauren Allymohamed took home the Atlantic 10 Defensive Player of the Year laurel for the second straight season while Charlotte Verelst was named the top rookie.
+In addition to Sabia being named the top attacking player in the conference, Lauren Allymohamed took home the Atlantic 10 Defensive Player of the Year laurel for the second straight season while Charlotte Verelst was named the best rookie.

 Tagliente, a member of the NCAA Division I Field Hockey Committee, returned the Minutewomen to the NCAA Tournament during her second year as head coach as the squad earned a 15-9 overall record and 6-1 conference mark while securing a 10-game win streak in 2012.
 Due to Tagliente's offensive knowledge of the game, UMass tallied 2.96 goals per contest, a +1.4 margin from the 2011 output.
-The Minutewomen matched its offensive success in the defensive zone, only allowing 1.75 tallies to each opponent on average after giving up 2.06 per game the season before.
+The Minutewomen matched their offensive success in the defensive zone, only allowing 1.75 tallies to each opponent on average after giving up 2.06 per game the season before.

-During the 2012 campaign, a 2-1 come-from-behind win over No. 1 nationally-ranked Syracuse sparked a 10-game win streak while the Minutewomen added a 5-0 victory against No. 16 Richmond in the Atlantic 10 Tournament Title Game and a 2-1 decision in overtime vs. Rider during the NCAA Tournament Play-In contest to complete the span.
+During the 2012 campaign, a 2-1 come-from-behind win over No. 1 nationally-ranked Syracuse sparked a 10-game win streak for the Minutewomen that culminated in a 5-0 victory against No. 16 Richmond in the Atlantic 10 Tournament Title Game and a 2-1 decision in overtime vs. Rider during the NCAA Tournament Play-In contest to complete the span.
 Thando Zono was named NFHCA First Team All-America following the season while Lauren Allymohamed secured the fourth consecutive A-10 Defensive Player of the Year laurel for the program.
 In total, Tagliente developed six All-Atlantic 10 Conference award winners, four all-region honorees and two NFHCA Division-I Senior Game participants in her second year in Amherst.